softindex/uikernel/docs/docs/getting-started.md

 };
 {% endhighlight %}

-Use UIKernel.Models.Grid.Collection to write your first model, which's going to respond with a fake data of 3 records.
+Use `UIKernel.Models.Grid.Collection` to create your first model.

 `model.js`:
 {% highlight javascript %}